jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   - **imprisonment** has the same meaning as in section 29A(4)
   - **specified serious offence** has the same meaning as in section 29A(4).

-### 30 Driver licences are property of Agency and are to be surrendered in certain circumstances
+### 30 Driver licences are property of Agency and are to be surrendered or access is to be prevented in certain circumstances
-(1) Driver licences are the property of the Agency and, except where section 19 or subsection (4B) applies, must be surrendered or forwarded to the Agency or the Director in accordance with subsections (2) to (4A).
+(1) Driver licences are the property of the Agency and,— (a) in the case of a physical driver licence, must be surrendered or forwarded to the Agency or the Director in accordance with subsections (2) to (4A), unless subsection (4B) or section 19 applies:
+  (b) in the case of an electronic driver licence, access to an electronic driver licence may be prevented or the electronic driver licence may be amended in accordance with subsection (4C), unless section 19 applies.
+Surrender of physical driver licence
+(1A) Subsections (2) to (4B) apply if a person holds a physical driver licence.
-(2) The holder of a driver licence must, immediately after receiving notice of the suspension or revocation, surrender his or her licence to the Agency or the Director if—
+(2) The holder of a physical driver licence must, immediately after receiving notice of the suspension or revocation, surrender his or her licence to the Agency or the Director if—
   (a) the licence is suspended or revoked under any Act; or (b) the suspension or revocation applies to any endorsement or class specified in the licence but not to the whole licence.
-(3) If the holder of a driver licence is disqualified by order of a court from holding or obtaining a driver licence, the holder must (whether or not a demand is made on him or her) immediately surrender the licence to the court where the order was made or to a constable or at any office of the Agency.
+(3) If the holder of a physical driver licence is disqualified by order of a court from holding or obtaining a driver licence, the holder must (whether or not a demand is made on him or her) immediately surrender the licence to the court where the order was made or to a constable or at any office of the Agency.
-(3A) If an enforcement officer has suspended a person's driver licence in accordance with section 90(2), the person must immediately surrender his or her licence to the officer.
+(3A) If an enforcement officer has suspended a person's driver licence in accordance with section 90(2), the person must immediately surrender the physical driver licence to the officer.
-(4) A person who receives a driver licence under subsection (3), (3A), (4A)﻿(b) or (c), or (4B) must immediately forward it to the Agency.
+(4) A person who receives a physical driver licence under subsection (3), (3A), (4A)﻿(b) or (c), or (4B) must immediately forward it to the Agency.
-(4A) The holder of a driver licence must, if that licence is superseded by another driver licence, surrender that driver licence to—
+(4A) The holder of a physical driver licence must, if that licence is superseded by another physical driver licence, surrender that physical driver licence to—
   (a) the Agency; or
   (b) a person appointed by the Agency or the Director; or (c) a constable.
-(4B) A person on whom a driver licence stop order is imposed must,— (a) if the order is served in a way other than that described in section 91B(1)﻿(a), deliver or post his or her driver licence to an employee or agent of the Ministry of Justice at an office of that Ministry or at the District Court:
+(4B) A person on whom a driver licence stop order is imposed must,— (a) if the order is served in a way other than that described in section 91B(1)﻿(a), deliver or post the physical driver licence held by the person to an employee or agent of the Ministry of Justice at an office of that Ministry or at the District Court:
-  (b) if the order is served in the way described in section 91B(1)﻿(a), surrender his or her driver licence to the employee or agent of the Ministry of Justice, or to the enforcement officer, who serves the order.
+  (b) if the order is served in the way described in section 91B(1)﻿(a), surrender the physical driver licence held by the person to the employee or agent of the Ministry of Justice, or to the enforcement officer, who serves the order.
+Prevention of electronic driver licence access
+(4C) If any of the circumstances described in subsections (2) to (3A), (4A), and (4B) apply to a person who holds an electronic driver licence, the Director may do either or both of the following:
+  (a) prevent the holder’s access to their electronic driver licence:
+  (b) amend the electronic driver licence.
+Issue of new licence
 (5) The Director must, subject to sections 82A, 83, and 105(6A) and as soon as practicable after being satisfied that a person is entitled to apply for and be granted a driver licence,—
-  (a) issue a new driver licence to the person when the disqualification or suspension expires or is removed; or (b) in the case where a court authorises the issue of an alcohol interlock licence, issue an alcohol interlock licence to the person; or
+  (a) issue a new driver licence to the person, or restore access to the electronic driver licence and remove any amendments made to the electronic driver licence under this section, when the disqualification or suspension expires or is removed; or
+  (b) in the case where a court authorises the issue of an alcohol interlock licence, issue an alcohol interlock licence to the person; or
   (c) in the case where a court authorises the issue of a zero alcohol licence, issue a zero alcohol licence to the person; or
   (d) in the case where a court authorises the issue of a limited licence, issue a limited licence to the person.